Who has scored the most free-kick goals in football history?

 Koeman had a very successful playing career before he became a manager.
 Despite being a defender by trade, he scored plenty of goals, and free-kicks were one of his specialities.
 Indeed, around 29.1% of his goals were from direct free-kicks.

-Ronaldo's latest free-kick goal came as recently as 27th August, when he nonchalantly flicked the ball into the far-right corner of Abdulraouf Al-Duqayl's net from right on the ‘D', notching his 899th senior career goal.
+Ronaldo's latest free-kick goal came on 27 August 2024, when he nonchalantly flicked the ball into the far-right corner of Abdulraouf Al-Duqayl's net from right on the ‘D', notching his 899th senior career goal.